Skip Hollandsworth: Screenwriter

 After reading Hollandsworth's Texas Monthly article in January 1998, director Richard Linklater contacted Hollandsworth with an interest in adapting the article as a film and also to hire Hollandsworth to co-write the screenplay.
 Bernie made its world premiere on June 16, 2011, at the 2011 Los Angeles Film Festival.
 The low-budget, independent film opened at theaters in April 2012, and has since earned a score of 92% on the user review aggregator and a 7.6 out of 10 on the average rating by critics compiler at Rotten Tomatoes.
 Bernie grossed a modest $9,156,000.

 Regarding the writing of Bernie, Hollandsworth told Culture Map Houston: "When I realized I was going to get my name on this movie – when I realized, "Hey, I'm a screenwriter!" – I began writing these scenes that I thought were fantastic.
 My creative side was coming out.
 But whenever I did that, Rick would ask – in that gentle, loving way of his – "Did that really happen?"
 And when I said it didn't, he'd say, "Hell, no."

 Screen adaptations

-Hollandsworth's articles in Texas Monthly have launched three made-for-television movies, and two proposed films: The CBS telepics The Almost Perfect Bank Robbery and Suburban Madness; the 1997 NBC telepic Love's Deadly Triangle: The Texas Cadet Murder (for distribution outside the United States, the DVD was titled Swearing Allegiance); The Goree Girls, a proposed movie set in the 1940s about several women in a Texas prison who form a country-western band, and Still Life, a proposed film based on the Texas Monthly non-fiction article of the same name written by Hollandsworth in 2009, about John McClamrock and his mother Ann.
+In addition to co-writing Bernie with director Richard Linklater based on his article, Hollandsworth's articles in Texas Monthly have launched several other projects.
+These include the 2023 film Hit Man (also directed by Linklater), three made-for-television movies, and two proposed films: The CBS telepics The Almost Perfect Bank Robbery and Suburban Madness; the 1997 NBC telepic Love's Deadly Triangle: The Texas Cadet Murder (for distribution outside the United States, the DVD was titled Swearing Allegiance); The Goree Girls, a proposed movie set in the 1940s about several women in a Texas prison who form a country-western band, and Still Life, a proposed film based on the Texas Monthly non-fiction article of the same name written by Hollandsworth in 2009, about John McClamrock and his mother Ann.